Regularity structures for quasilinear singular SPDEs: Renormalization matters

-This section is dedicated to the analysis of the equation satisfied by the reconstruction of the solution $\bsu$ obtained in Theorem \textit{\ref{ThmMainAnalytic}} -- the so called renormalized equation.
-The first systematic treatment of this question in a semilinear setting was done by Bruned, Chandra, Chevyrev \& Hairer in \cite{BCCH}.
-They relied on a morphism property satisfied by the coefficients $u_\tau$ of generic solutions to semilinear singular SPDEs, for some multi-pre-Lie structures.
-A deeper structure on the elements of BHZ regularity structures was unveiled by Bruned \& Manchon in \cite{BrunedManchon} and used by Bailleul \& Bruned in \cite{NonInvariant} to simplify a lot the analysis of the renormalized equation.
-This structure is encoded in the $\star$ product introduced in Section \ref{SubsectionCoherenceStarProduct}.
-Its importance in the analysis of equation \eqref{EqModifiedQgKPZ} is emphasized by Proposition \textit{\ref{PropMorphism}}; it provides a basic morphism property -- the counterpart here of the multi-pre-Lie morphism property used in \cite{BCCH}.
-We introduce in Section \ref{SubsectionPreparationMaps} the class of preparation maps -- special linear maps from $T^{(m)}$ into itself, and their associated admissible models.
+The first systematic treatment of this equation in a semilinear setting was done by Bruned, Chandra, Chevyrev \& Hairer in \cite{BCCH}.
+They relied on a morphism property satisfied by the coefficients of solutions to semilinear singular SPDEs as modelled distributions, for some multi-pre-Lie structures.
+A deeper structure on the elements of BHZ regularity structures was unveiled by Bruned \& Manchon in \cite{BrunedManchon} and applied by Bailleul \& Bruned in \cite{NonInvariant} to simplify a lot the analysis of the renormalized equation.
+This structure is encoded in the $\star$ product introduced in Section {\sf\ref{SubsectionCoherenceStarProduct}}.
+Its importance in the analysis of Equation \eqref{EqModifiedQgKPZContracted} is emphasized by Proposition \textit{\ref{PropMorphism}}, which provides a basic morphism property -- the counterpart here of the multi-pre-Lie morphism property used in \cite{BCCH}.
+We introduce in Section {\sf\ref{SubsectionPreparationMaps}} the class of preparation maps -- special operators on the linear space spanned by preparatory trees, and their associated admissible models.
 A preliminary form of Theorem \textit{\ref{ThmMainRenormalized}} follows from their properties in Proposition \textit{\ref{ThmPreliminaryMain}}.
-A special class of preparation maps is associated with the set of characters on $\bbB_\circ^-$.
-We show in Section \ref{SubsectionRenormalizedEquation} that working with the preparation map associated with the analogue in our setting of the BHZ character leads to Theorem \textit{\ref{ThmMainRenormalized}}.
+We show in Section {\sf\ref{SubsectionRenormalizedEquation}} that working with the preparation map associated with the analogue in our setting of the BHZ character leads to Theorem \textit{\ref{ThmMainRenormalized}}.